What Are the Job Duties of a Librarian?

 Types of Librarians

 Some librarians are trained to work with a specific demographic, such as children, youth, or adults.
-Many librarians are categorized by the type of library they work in, such as those in schools, public libraries, colleges, or other special facilities.
+The type of library they work in, such as those in schools, public libraries, colleges, or other special facilities categorizes many librarians.
 In large libraries, the librarian might take on an even more specialized function, such as cataloging, acquisitions, reference materials, special collections, bibliography, or administration.

 Salary Statistics and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) reported that the average annual salary earned by librarians in May 2014 was $56,170.
-Librarians employed by the federal government, law firms, private companies and organizations, scientific and technical consulting firms, and aerospace engineering manufacturers earned the most money in 2012, averaging more than $65,000 a year, per the BLS.
-The employment of librarians in general is expected to grow by seven percent from 2012-2022.
+Librarians employed by the federal government, aerospace products and parts manufacturing, other financial investment activities and legal services earned the most money in 2014, averaging more than $74,000 a year, per the BLS.
+The employment of librarians in general is expected to grow by seven percent from 2012 to 2022.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: